Prescribed Fire Training

 A crew of firefighters dig handline in grass

-Annual Wildland Firefighter Training (S-130) Field Day
+Wildland Firefighter Training (S-130) Field Day

-Pheasants Forever is partnering with The Minnesota Prescribed Fire Council and Camp Ripley Military Training Center to hold a Wildland Firefighter Training (S-130) Field Day that is open to the public.
-This in-person training is for participants who are seeking their Wildland Firefighter Type 2 (FFT2) qualification through the National Wildfire Coordinating Group (NWCG) and have completed their online coursework prerequisites.
-This qualification is the standard in wildland firefighting and used by prescribed fire practitioners across the United States.
+Pheasants Forever partners with the Minnesota Prescribed Fire Council and Camp Ripley Military Training Center to hold a Wildland Firefighter Training (S-130) Field Day that is open to the public.
+This in-person training is open to individuals who have completed their online prerequisite coursework (as described above).
 An optional Work Capacity Test will be held after the field day for those that need it.

-Where: Camp Ripley, 15000 MN-115, Little Falls, MN
+Where: Camp Ripley, 15000 MN-115, Little Falls, MN; Environmental Classroom

 Alternate Date (in case of bad weather): To be determined